bikemazzell/context-translator/README.md

 # Context Translator

-A Firefox extension for context-aware translation using local LLM servers.
-Translate words and phrases directly on web pages with intelligent context understanding—no backend required.
-Also great for learning new languages.
+This is a browser (currently: Firefox) extension for context-aware translation using local LLM server.
+Activate it, choose a lanugage pair, and click on words or phrases to trasnlate them directly on web pages with context-aware understanding.
+Great for learning new languages!

 ## Overview

-Context Translator enhances translation accuracy by sending surrounding text to your local LLM, helping it understand ambiguous words in context.
+Context Translator sends selected words to your local LLM server for translation.
+It also sends the surrounding text, helping it understand ambiguous words in context.
 All processing happens locally on your machine for complete privacy.

+## Why?

+Firefox and other browsers already offer translation features, so why this extension?
+Its main purpose is to help you learn new languages by allowing you to choose which words to translate.
+However, words in isolation often have multiple meanings, and the optimal one depends on the context.
+This extension helps you understand the intended meaning by providing context-aware translations.

+Also, unlike paid offerings, this is free and open source.
+If you have ideas how to improve it, please open an issue or submit a pull request.

 **Key Features:**
 - Context-aware translation using surrounding text